MrGraversen/minecraft-rcon/README.md

 Using the convenience methods will synchronously access the RCON stack, but it is also possible to send raw, asynchronous RCON messages.

-**Warning:** There's a long-standing issue with MineCraft RCON which, for some reason, causes RCON commands to execute from a not-thread-safe queue (whereas the normal MineCraft action queue execute from a thread-safe queue).
+**Warning:** There's a long-standing issue with MineCraft RCON which, for some reason, causes RCON commands to execute from a not-thread-safe queue (whereas the normal MineCraft action queue execute from a thread-safe queue) (https://bugs.mojang.com/browse/MC-72390).
 Sometimes when executing many commands rapidly, e.g. giving a player *many* items, the game server will throw a `java.util.ConcurrentModificationException`, which sometimes casues it to crash entirely.
 I have, however, only seen this happening when I was really pushing it.

 ### What is RCON?